Lito Banayo: Personal life

+Career

-As Postmaster General
+As postmaster general

-In the aftermath of the February 1986 People Power Revolution which ousted President Ferdinand Marcos, incoming president Cory Aquino appointed Banayo as Postmaster General, succeeding Roilo Golez who had resigned to run for the Senate in the 1987 elections.
+In the aftermath of the People Power Revolution in February 1986 which ousted President Ferdinand Marcos, incoming president Cory Aquino appointed Banayo as postmaster general, succeeding Roilo Golez who had resigned to run for the Senate in the 1987 elections.
 As Postmaster General, Banayo instituted reforms aimed at reducing employee pilferage, in particular installing one-way mirrors at Manila International Airport Airmail Distribution Center.
 He resisted calls to conduct a purge of Marcos-era employees, though he did aim to make executive cuts while expanding the number of mail carriers, mail sorters, and other base-level employees.
 He also investigated corruption and malfeasance as part of a "big cleanup", in some cases finding that allegations of corruption against certain people were in fact false rumors spread by political opponents, while in other cases finding genuine wrongdoing such as a mail-pilfering syndicate operating in the Ilocos and Cagayan Valley regions.
 Banayo was also responsible for the push to establish the Philippine Postal Corporation, a government-owned company, to replace the old Bureau of Posts.
 However, his predecessor Golez' Senate campaign was unsuccessful, and in July 1987 Golez was appointed back to Banayo's post.

-Late 1990s and 2000s
+Late 1990s to 2000s

-During the Joseph Estrada administration, Banayo served as a presidential political advisor, as well as general manager of the Philippine Tourism Authority.
+During the Joseph Estrada administration, Banayo served as the presidential assistant for political affairs, as well as general manager of the Philippine Tourism Authority.
 In 2004, Banayo went on to become a columnist for the daily newspaper Malaya, a post which he held until 2010.
 He spoke out against murder allegations leveled at Senator Panfilo Lacson in 2010, after Lacson had fled the country for Hong Kong, where he formerly served as his campaign strategist during 2004 elections.